 The SBA does not make loans; it guarantees them.
 You will have to work with an individual lender, and there are many financial institutions that offer them — from credit unions to large national banks.
 Just because you can’t get an SBA loan from one lender doesn’t mean you can’t get one from another.
 “Banks say yes and no to different things,” says Singer.
 “The SBA has specific requirements but the banks may add their own requirements on top of those requirements.”

 You can talk to individual lenders or you can work with a company that helps match SBA borrowers to lenders.
 Your local Small Business Development Center is another source of free and low-cost advice, and may offer SBA loan workshops.
-(Nav offers a comprehensive marketplace that helps small business owners find financing, including SBA loans.)
+(Nav helps small business owners find financing, including SBA loans.)

 Step 4: Apply